Questions, Curiosity, and Writing Ideas

 - How will this story make people feel?

 - How do the characters know each other?
+How do they feel about each other?

 - How do you describe something that doesn’t really exist?